probstrodolfo/probstrodolfo.github.io/teaching.md

 Instructor; Cultures and Languages Across the Curriculum Program at University of Utah

 ***BIOL5445: Entomology***								           Fall 2019\
-Teaching Assistant; University of Utah.
-In addition to regular TA activities, designed and conducted the lab section of the course
+Teaching Assistant and Instructor; University of Utah.
+In addition to TA activities, designed and conducted the lab section

 ***Summer Camp “Exploring the Amazon”***				Summer 2019 & Summer 2018\
 Teacher and Camp Counselor; Cultures and Languages Across the Curriculum Program at University of Utah.
 Week-long immersion camp in Portuguese for K-12 students